gl-inet/docs4.x/docs/tutorials/wireguard_client.md

 ## Setup WireGuard server on GL.iNet router

 You can get a GL.iNet router to set as WireGuard server, and get another GL.iNet router to set as WireGuard client.
-For setup OpenVPN server, please check out [here](../wireguard_server).
+For setup WireGaurd server, please check out [here](../wireguard_server).

 ## Get configuration files from WireGuard service providers